naughtont3/docker-builds/hobbes-nvl-bb/README.md

    ```

 - Running a Hobbes demo container with access to the '/dev/xpmem' device
-  (assumed to be loaded by host, otherwise need more privledges to insmod in
+  (assumed to be loaded by host, otherwise need more privileges to insmod in
   container).

    ```